 - This is particularly relevant if the SNS plans to raise funds via the swap.

-- Provide a technical decomposition of the dapp architecture in terms of canisters, so that the community can validate that the dapp will actually be a decentralized application after the swap.
+- Provide a technical decomposition of the architecture, so that the community can validate that the dapp will actually be a decentralized application after the swap.

 - Articulate on token distribution and voting power (including vesting periods for the dev & seed team)